codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/fan-in-fan-out.md

 max-width="100%"
 %}

-As you can see by the diagram, Step1 fans out to Step2 and Step4 (which run in parallel), while Step3 and Step4 fan-in to Step5.
+As you can see in the diagram, Step1 fans out to Step2 and Step4 (which run in parallel), while Step3 and Step4 fan-in to Step5.

 You can achieve parallelism in your Codefresh pipelines by using the following:

 - Simple parallel jobs ([inserting parallel steps into a sequential pipeline]({{site.baseurl}}/docs/pipelines/advanced-workflows/#inserting-parallel-steps-in-a-sequential-pipeline))
 - [Full parallel mode]({{site.baseurl}}/docs/pipelines/advanced-workflows/#parallel-pipeline-mode)
-- Fan-out/fan-in parallel pipelines, as covered here
+- Fan-out/fan-in parallel pipelines, as described in this article

 ## Prerequisites

 - A [free Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/)

-## The Example Project
+## Example project

 You can find the example Spring boot application on [GitHub](https://github.com/codefresh-contrib/fan-out-fan-in-sample-app.git){:target="\_blank"}.
-It is a simple Hello World application that has several different types of tests we will be using to run using Codefresh's parallel mode.
+It is a simple Hello World application with several different types of tests we will use to run using Codefresh's parallel mode.

-## Create the Pipeline
+## Create the pipeline

 Our pipeline will have five stages: setup, start, web-tests, smoke, and end: